christyylam/BookManager/README.md

 ## Keep track of all the books you've read!

 Some features:
-- Organize books by the genre
+- Organize books by genre
 - Lists all books in collection by the same author
 - Lets users visualize their book collection
 - Keeps track of user's ratings and reviews for each book